-Save time and money with this Welsh Rabbit Cheese recipe.
+Save time and money with this Welsh Rabbit Cheese recipe

-A popular breakfast dish in the 1940’s and 50’s
+A popular breakfast dish in the 1940’s

 The popularity of the Welsh Rarebit recipe in the 1940s and 50s in the United States can be attributed to several factors.